This is a pre-draft in process but I am publishing it so that it is available for immediate reference and to begin the forum topic!

 ASTM E1602 Standard for Solid Fuel Masonry Heaters

-The ASTM E1602 Standard for Solid Fuel Burning Masonry Heaters is a helpful document which dives
+The ASTM E1602 Standard for Solid Fuel Burning Masonry Heaters is the defining document of best and safe masonry heater construction practices.

 EPA & Emissions Regulation